Positive Reinforcement vs Positive Punishment – Which Is Effective?

 5. Rules

 Much like the previous example, a very few number of humans actively want more rules.
-Adding more rules in the house for a child that is misbehaving is a good way to incentivize him to change his behavior.
+Adding more rules in the house for a child that is misbehaving is a good way to incentivise him to change his behaviour.

 Cons of Positive Punishment